cordovez/cordovez.github.io/_posts/2023-04-24-01-fastapi-setup.md

 5. Specifiy where you'd like to connect from (use 0.0.0.0/0 to access from anywhere.
 This can be changed later).
 6. Voilá you can now go to your database (which is empty for now).

+{: .prompt-warning }

 > The default method of connection to your database is through using your current IP address.
-However, if for somereason you are disconnected from this IP address (you disconnect from your the internet) then the connection will stop working because I new IP address will be assigned to your connection.
+However, if for some reason you are disconnected from this IP address (you disconnect from your the internet) then the connection will stop working because I new IP address will be assigned to your connection.
 0.0.0.0/0 prevents that from happening.
-> {: .prompt-warning }

 It helps to remember the hierarchy of MongoDB data: